Play Store Not Downloading Apps? Here's How I Finally Fixed It

 Steps:

-- Open Play Store (it will update automatically)
+4. Open the Play Store (it will update on its own).

-This completely solved my airport nightmare.
-The app downloaded the moment Play Store reinstalled itself.
+This completely fixed my airport nightmare.
+The app downloaded right after the Play Store reinstalled itself.

 Tips to Keep Play Store Working Smoothly